Oibaf66/fbzx-wii/README_WIN.txt

-FBZX Wii was written to run on WII, for testing purpose FBZX Wii was adapted to run also on Windows even if some WII features cannot be used.
+FBZX Wii was written to run on WII, for testing purpose FBZX Wii was adapted to run also on Windows.
+Even if some WII features cannot be used (i.e. rumble), the emulator is fully usable.

 These are the basic instructions: